SoftwareUnderstanding/RSEF/README.md

 -h, --help Show this message and exit.
 ```

-- The unidirectional link search uses the RepoFromPaper submodule to search for the implementation repository link in the paper.
-The RepoFromPaper submodule utilizes a SciBert Model to classify the paper's text as either a proposal sentence or not.
+- The **unidirectional link search** uses the [RepoFromPaper](https://github.com/StankovskiA/RepoFromPaper) submodule to search for the implementation repository link in the paper.
+RepoFromPaper uses a SciBert Model to classify the paper's text as either a proposal sentence or not.
 The top 5 highest ranked sentences are then searched for a repository link.
 If no link is found in the initial search, a footnote/reference search is conducted.
 RepoFromPaper can either return a link or return an empty response if no link is found.
-- The bidirectional link search intends to find paper-repo links where both the paper points to the repo and the repo (metadata) points back to the paper.
-The bidir search targets 'Git' and 'Zenodo' links.
+- The **bidirectional link search** intends to find paper-repo links where both the paper points to the repo and the repo (metadata) points back to the paper.
 The search may find zero, one, or multiple bidirectional links.
-- If repository links are found in the paper, the links and search methods (unidir/bidir) are added to the `ImplementationUrl` list in the `PaperObj` of the paper.
-The list of implementation urls is initially created using regex link search method when the paper object is created.
-Both the unidir and bidir search methods return the `PaperObj`, with the updated `ImplementationUrl` list if links were found.

 <!--